Sri Lankan shares rebound after Friday's selloff - NewsBreak

 * Foreign investors were net buyers in the equity market, acquiring shares worth about 60.4 million rupees, as per exchange data.

-* The island-nation reported 746 new coronavirus cases in the last 24 hours, taking the total to 567,682, while deaths rose by 21 and the total death toll reached 14,461, data from the country's health bureau showed bit.ly/3rFnGyb.
+* The island-nation reported 746 new coronavirus cases in the last 24 hours, taking the total to 567,682, while deaths rose by 21 and the total death toll reached 14,461, data from the country's health bureau showed.

-* About 63.13% of the country's population has been fully vaccinated so far, according to data from Johns Hopkins University here.
+* About 63.13% of the country's population has been fully vaccinated so far, according to data from Johns Hopkins University.

 Comments / 0